john-science/slowloris/README.md

 ### Prerequisites

 To use Slow Loris, make sure you have installed [Python](http://www.python.org/), [Pip](https://pypi.python.org/pypi/pip), and Nose (pip install nose).
-*For long-term stabilibility, the language is based on Python 2.7.*
+*For long-term stabilibility, the language is based on Python 2.7.
+No other Python version will be tested.*

 ### API Documentation